SpaceBarLabs/engineering.spacebarlabs.com/_posts/2025-02-20-Fix-virbr0-transport-endpoint-is-not-connected.md

 ## The Error

-After a hard shutdown, I started getting this error when attempting to start guest VMs within `virt-manager`:
+After a hard shutdown of my laptop, I started getting this error when attempting to start guest VMs within `virt-manager`:

 ```
 Unable to complete install: '/usr/lib/qemu/qemu-bridge-helper --use-vnet --br=virbr0 --fd=32: failed to communicate with bridge helper: stderr=failed to create tun device: Operation not permitted